CodeBear801/zoo/tech-summary/lectures/amundsen/README.md

 <img src="../resources/imgs/amundsen_metadata_service_writeback.png" alt="amundsen_metadata_service_writeback" width="600"/><br/>
 If we want to push data back to hive, one related open source on github didn't allow to modify
 But apache atlas allow to write back

+***

+## Background information

+### How data is created in Lyft
+#1.
+Say you want to take a Lyft ride, you open up your app, go through the “funnel”.
+You select your destination and you select your mode.
+Each of those clicks or actions is going to send an event which Lyft track and then later can be used for analysis to see how well that flow works.

+#2.
+CDC, change data capture.
+Lyft is taking replicas from online production systems and then bringing them into warehouse in real time.

+#3.
+Any external data or third party data get from vendors that = upload on the side to Lyft's data warehouse, so folks can do analysis later on.